koya-rama/cpt-test/README.md

 For issues and questions:
 1. Check the troubleshooting section above
+2. Verify your environment:
+   - `nvidia-smi` - Check GPU availability
+   - `python --version` - Should be 3.10.12+
+   - `python -c "import torch; print(torch.cuda.is_available())"` - Should print True
+   - `python -c "import torch; print(torch.version.cuda)"` - Should show CUDA version
-2. Review HuggingFace model/dataset documentation
+3. Review HuggingFace model/dataset documentation
-3. Check NVIDIA NeMo documentation
+4. Check NVIDIA NeMo documentation
-4. Open an issue in your repository
+5. Open an issue in your repository

 ## Acknowledgments